Hartford, CT Rental Market Trends

 Average Rent in Hartford, CT

-The average size for a Hartford, CT apartment is 798 square feet, but this number varies greatly depending on apartment type.
+The average size for a Hartford, CT apartment is 780 square feet, but this number varies greatly depending on unit type, with cheap and luxury alternatives for houses and apartments alike.
 Studio apartments are the smallest and most affordable, 1-bedroom apartments are closer to the average, while 2-bedroom apartments and 3-bedroom apartments offer a more generous square footage.

 Hartford, CT Apartment Rent Ranges